 - An Application for New Student Organization form can be downloaded from the Student Organization page of the Lourdes website.

 - The completed application and copy of the organization's constitution and/or bylaws are to be returned to SGA.

 - A meeting will be arranged to discuss the procedure to become a recognized organization on campus.

 - The procedure for annually reactivating recognition is as follows:

 - Each spring prior to the end of the semester, active organizations must return a complete an updated Student Organization Registration Form found online on the Student Organization web page.
 The updated form must be received within 14 days prior to the end of the spring semester.

 - If the Constitution and/or bylaws were revised within the past year, a copy must be submitted with the Student Organization Registration Form.

 - Organizations not providing updated information may be considered inactive for the academic year.
-To regain active status, the organization's president must schedule a meeting with Ked Desamour and fulfill necessary requirements to regain active status.
+To regain active status, the organization's president must schedule a meeting with SGA and fulfill necessary requirements to regain active status.